 Mortgages in Canada: Your Mortgage Document Checklist

-In the hassle of gathering all of the usual paperwork required for the mortgage, it’s not unusual for people to forget about the application itself.
-Sometimes, you’re able to fill this out online, then bring the documents in person.
-Many lenders have a paper form to fill out though, and you’ll want to bring this with you.
+With the hustle of gathering all of the usual paperwork required for the mortgage, it’s not unusual for people to forget about the application itself!
+Sometimes, you’re able to fill this out online and then bring the documents in person.
+However, most lenders have a paper form to fill out.

 Proof of Income

 Lenders will need to verify the current income for all parties included in the application.
 This comes in the form of a letter of employment from your employer, as well as your Canada Revenue Agency Notice of Assessment (NOA) from your latest tax return.
 For those applicants who are self-employed, lenders require two years of NOAs.

 Also, if you have worked for your current employer for less than two years, you may be required to present information about your previous employer and income.

 Your income includes any wages from your primary employment, any part-time work you do, and outside sources of income such as alimony, child support, tax benefits, etc.

 Don’t forget about your investments!
 Products such as Registered Retirement Savings Plans (RRSPs) or Tax-Free Savings Accounts (TFSAs) count toward your income which will help you in qualifying for your mortgage.

 Be sure to bring all related paperwork pertaining to these items noted above.

 In order to determine your credit rating, the mortgage lender will ask for permission to check your credit history.
 This will usually involve signing a form authorizing them to access your records.
 This helps the lender ensure you’re not a risk to lend to.